troptropcontent/s-test/README.md

 rails db:migrate
 rails db:seed
 ```
-Finally, launch a local server
+Finally, launch a local server :

 ```
 rails s
 ```

-Visit the localHost window generated on the port of you choice
+Visit the localHost window generated on the port of you choice.

 You are all set now, you can give the app a try !